cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-unit-units-ref

    1. Every :code:`unit` element MUST contain an unprefixed :code:`units`
       attribute.
 The value of the :code:`units` attribute MUST be a valid units reference, as defined in the :ref:`Units reference <units_reference>` section.

+      .. contianer:: issue-unit-digraph

-   #.
-For the purpose of the constraint in the next paragraph, the
-      :code:`units` element inclusion digraph SHALL be defined as a conceptual digraph which SHALL contain one node for every :code:`units` element in the CellML model. **TODO infoset?**
+         1. For the purpose of the constraint in the next paragraph, the :code:`units` element inclusion digraph SHALL be defined as a conceptual digraph which SHALL contain one node for every :code:`units` element in the CellML model. **TODO infoset?**

             The :code:`units` element
             inclusion digraph SHALL contain an arc from :code:`units` element *A* to :code:`units` element *B* if and only if :code:`units` element *A* contains a :code:`unit` element with :code:`units` attribute value that is a units reference to :code:`units` element *B*.

+      .. container:: issue-unit-circular-ref

-   #.
-The value of the :code:`units` attribute MUST NOT be such that the
-      :code:`units` element inclusion digraph contains one or more cycles (in other words, units definitions must not be cyclical).
+         2. The value of the :code:`units` attribute MUST NOT be such that the :code:`units` element inclusion digraph contains one or more cycles (in other words, units definitions must not be cyclical).

 .. marker6_1

+.. container:: issue-unit-optional-attribute

    2. A :code:`unit` element MAY contain any of the following unprefixed
       attributes:

+      .. container:: issue-unit-prefix

-   #.
-The :code:`prefix` attribute.
-If present, the value of the attribute
-      MUST meet the constraints specified in the :ref:`Interpretation of units <specC_units>` section.
+         1. The :code:`prefix` attribute.
+If present, the value of the attribute MUST meet the constraints specified in the :ref:`Interpretation of units <specC_units>` section.

+      .. container:: issue-unit-multiplier

-   #.
-The :code:`multiplier` attribute.
-If present, the value of the
-      attribute MUST be a real number string.
+         2. The :code:`multiplier` attribute.
+If present, the value of the attribute MUST be a real number string.

+      .. container:: issue-unit-exponent

-   #.
-The :code:`exponent` attribute.
-If present, the value of the attribute
-      MUST be a real number string.
+         3. The :code:`exponent` attribute.
+If present, the value of the attribute MUST be a real number string.

 .. marker7